Grievances, Coverage Determinations & Appeals

 • Whether you call or write, you should contact Member Services right away.
 The complaint must be made within 60 days after you had the problem you want to complain about.

-• If you have asked our plan to give you a "fast response" for a coverage decision or appeal, and we have said we will not, you can make a complaint.
+• Part C expedited grievance: If you have asked our plan to give you a "fast response" for a coverage decision or appeal, and we have said we will not, you can make a complaint.
 We also must review a fast complaint if we extend a review timeframe for a determination of appeal.
 If you have a "fast" complaint, it means we will give you an answer within 24 hours.

 Step 2: We look into your complaint and give you our answer

-You can make your complaint about the quality of care you received to our plan by using the step-by-step process outlined above.
+You can also make complaints about quality of care to the Quality Improvement Organization.
+You can make your complaint about the quality of care you received to our plan by using the step-by-step process already outlined.
+When your complaint is about quality of care, you also have two extra options:

 • You can make your complaint to the Quality Improvement Organization.
 If you prefer, you can make your complaint about the quality of care you received directly to this organization (without making the complaint to our plan).
 If you make a complaint to this organization, we will work together with them to resolve your complaint.